EVORA-project/evora-ontology/models/docs/loginTokenName.md

 # Slot: login token name (loginTokenName)

-_The name of the token, unique identifier of an interaction session, that will have to be reused as credential in the query_
+_The name of the token, unique identifier of an interaction session, that will have to be reused as credential in the query._